Musicals to Revisit While You're Hunkering Down at Home

 As you practice social-distancing, here are some musicals you can watch at home to keep you in the Broadway mood.

 We get it: Social distancing is tough during this pandemic, especially if you're a theater fan.
 But as we all stay put at home to help flatten the curve, there's no shortage of ways to get your musical-theater fix.
-To that end, we have some suggestions for you — especially if you're a fan of Stephen Sondheim, who will be celebrating his 90th birthday on March 22.
+To that end, we have some suggestions for you.

 Watching an old familiar musical can be comforting and soothing in these times (much like being under a weighted blanket while reminiscing about the Obama era).
 And for others a bit of over the top campiness can do the trick for a couple of hours of escapism.
 If you prefer the latter, then Camp (2003) is the choice for you.
 It features a cast of teenage "unknowns" including Anna Kendrick, Robin De Jesus, and Sasha Allen before they made a name for themselves.
 Imagine the joy you experience watching YouTube videos of the Jimmy Awards but instead the performers are at a musical theater summer camp (à la the infamous Stagedoor Manor) playing roles way too mature for themselves.
 You can watch Camp on Amazon Prime Video and iTunes. — Jeffrey Vizcaino